rbdl/rbdl-toolkit/plugins/InverseKinematicsPlugin/README.md

 =========================

 This is a relatively simple computation plugin.
-It finds models that have Markers and a corresponding Motion Capture, it will then calculate the inverse kinematics to find the joint dofs for every mocap farme calculating a new animation for the model.
+It finds models that have Markers and a corresponding Motion Capture, it will then calculate the inverse kinematics to find the joint dofs for every mocap frame calculating a new animation for the model.

 # Settings